SirHauler/offside-o-matic/README.md

-# Automatic Offside Detection (Offside-O-Matic)
+# Offside-O-Matic

-This project provides a model for automatic offside detection using one centrally located camera.
+This project provides a model for automatically drawing accurate offside-lines that can assist a referee in making an offside decision.
+This project aims to help smaller leagues that do not have the infastructure to implement a more sophisticated system like the one FIFA used in the 2022 World Cup in Qatar.

 ## How to install